Lithill/New-Egg-Champion-Website/readme.md

 As advised:
 * I compressed all of the website images
 * I changed all website image formats to webp
-* I took out all possible unused css code
+* I took out all possible unused CSS code
 * Missing aria-labels were added
 * The rest of the suggestions Lighthouse gave are either outside of the scope of this assignment, or outside of my ability due to hosting on Gitpod